Mahjong: Rules

 During play, each player's hand should always be 13 tiles (meaning in each turn a tile must be picked up and another discarded).
 The count of 13 tiles do not include any bonus tiles (flowers and seasons), which are set to the side, nor does it include the fourth added piece of a kong.
-If a player is seen to have fewer or more than 13 tiles in their hand outside of their turn they are penalised.
+If a player is seen to have fewer or more than 13 tiles in their hand outside of their turn, they are penalised.

 Legal hand

 A winning hand consists of 14 tiles.
-Since players always have 13 tiles in their hand during play, they must win by either drawing a piece from the wall that completes a 14-tile hand ("winning from the wall") or claiming a discard from another player which completes a 14-tile hand ("winning by discard").
+Since players always have 13 tiles in their hand during play, they must win by either drawing a piece from the wall that completes a 14-tile hand ("winning from the wall") or claiming a discard from another player, which completes a 14-tile hand ("winning by discard").
 The winning hand is made of four melds (a specific pattern of three pieces) and the eyes (a pair of identical pieces).
 The exceptions to this rule are the special hands listed below.

 Most players play with a table minimum, meaning a winning hand must score a minimum number of points (which can be seen in the scoring section).
-In Hong Kong mahjong the most common point set is three, but can be higher or lower depending on house rules.
+In Hong Kong mahjong, the most common point set is three, but it can be higher or lower depending on house rules.